ayiezola/ayiezola.github.io/_posts/2024-06-12-APK-Majelis-Jemputan.md

 <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-abuse-permision.png" width="" height="" >

+From the picture above, we can see this APK file has five dangerous malware permision that are required to make it run perfectly.
+One of the interesting part is permision.WAKE_LOCK and permision.RECEIVE_BOOT_COMPLETED.
+This permision will allow the malicious APK to execute command before device sleep.
+Another one is permision to execute command after device completely boot.

 ### Manifest File

 <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-manifest.png" width="" height="" >

+AndroidManifest file is a root element for android application.
+If we look at this picture above, it give us initial information about the application permision, version, package name.
+For this malicious APK, we have 10 abnormal permision request while perform installing process.

 ### Application Package

 <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-package.png" width="" height="" >

+Whatsbulk is package name for this malicious APK.
+In this picture above, we can see there is 10 java file under Whatsbulk Folder.
+Of course we will explore the behaviour of the java code.

 ## Malicious capabilities